Chapter 16 Solutions to Exercises

 - Subset the rows of

-that get more than 20 miles per gallon (mpg
+carsthat get more than 20 miles per gallon (mpg) of fuel efficiency.
+How many are there?
+(Usefilter().)

 filter: removed 18 rows (56%), 14 rows remaining